 WEST LAFAYETTE, Ind. — No coach shook up his staff more than Darrell Hazell.
 Gone are offensive coordinator John Shoop and defensive coordinator Greg Hudson, along with defensive line coach Rubin Carter. [ MORE: Dienhart: Here’s what I learned at Purdue practice ] Hazell promoted tight ends coach Terry Malone to run the offense, a role he had with Michigan under Lloyd Carr from 2002-05.
 Ross Els was tabbed to be defensive coordinator.
 Former Purdue assistant Randy Melvin is back to coach the d-line; DeAndre Smith was hired from Syracuse to coach RBs; Tim Lester was tabbed from Syracuse to

-The second stop of the annual BTN bus tour took us to Columbus, Ohio, to watch Urban Meyer's Buckeyes practice.
-See what BTN.com senior writer Tom Dienhart learned watching Ohio State inside.
+The final stop of the 2016 BTN bus tour took us to West Lafayette, Indiana, to watch Darrell Hazell's Purdue team practice.
+Jump inside to see what BTN.com senior writer Tom Dienhart learned.

 Thirteen stops down, and one to go.
 The second-to-last stop on the annual BTN bus tour had the BTN crew watching Illinois practice Wednesday.
 Read BTN.com senior writer Tom Dienhart's fun takes inside.